-- Touch UP or DOWN momentarily to change the tuner by one frequency step. - 2.
-Hold UP or DOWN for a second or so, then release to start the scanning feature.
-The TGIII will scan to the next station, pause on it for a few seconds to allow you to hear what is offered there, and then scan to the next, and so on.
+- Touch UP or DOWN momentarily to change the tuner by one frequency step. - Hold UP or DOWN for a second or so, then release to start the scanning feature.
+The Receiver will scan to the next station, pause on it for a few seconds to allow you to hear what is offered there, and then scan to the next, and so on.
 Pressing UP or DOWN stops the scanning process. - Hold UP or DOWN for an extended period to make the tuner speed across the band without stopping on a station.
 The tuner will begin scanning for stations when you release the button.
-Pressing UP or DOWN stops the scanning. - 4.
-When a station is tuned, it can be set as a preset for easy recall, see "Setting the Presets" in the next column.
+Pressing UP or DOWN stops the scanning. - When a station is tuned, it can be set as a preset for easy recall, see "Setting the Presets" on this page.